Starving on Intermittent Fasting

 Give it another day to get you to about 75% fat-adapted.
 Each day brings you closer.
 For most people, it takes only about a week to get fully into fat burning mode.

-Now, full disclosure: it may take you a little less time, or it may take you longer if your insulin resistance is significant and your blood sugars tend to be all over the place.
+Now, full disclosure: it may take you a little less time, or it may take you longer if your Fat Storing Hormone resistance is significant and your blood sugars tend to be all over the place.
 Be patient, and give your body time to heal.

 But my point is: give it time.
 Use the list I gave you here if you’re so hungry you’re about to give up.
 I encourage you to stick with it, because the serious hunger can be corrected, making it much easier for you to stay with it.